 The next day, I was ready.
 We were going to be at Animal Kingdom and I was going to get as much out of it as I possibly could.
 Below is how I was forced to spend the rest of our trip after that.
 We still managed to have an amazing time, but I definitely won’t be doing Disney World while pregnant again.

 If you are planning on going to Disney World while pregnant, here are some tips I learned that will help:

 - Always have water within arm’s reach and make sure you drink a lot of it.
 I’m not the best at drinking water, but it definitely helps especially if you go to Florida during Spring and Summer like I did (it was 95+ degrees everyday).

 - Try not to go to Disney World during Spring and Summer if you can avoid it.
-I realize that might be hard if you are planning trips around school vacation dates.
 I definitely would have had an easier time walking around if it was cooler.
-Baby keeps you warm enough already and the sun beating down will make it harder to handle.
+Baby keeps you warm enough already without the sun beating down on you all day.

 - If you can afford it, get a dining plan that includes lots of snacks.
 Water bottles are considered a snack which is a major plus and it’s nice to be able to grab something quick like popcorn or ice cream whenever cravings hit.
 You can get snacks without the dining plan, but having a set number of them that were already paid for was nice and made things easier.

 - Listen to your body and don’t push yourself.
 I pushed myself too hard and I definitely regret it.
 If you need to take a break, take it.
 Mickey will still be there afterward 🙂